-For 2014, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
-The awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2014, provided the recipient remains a member of the board as of the vesting date.
-In addition, each director receives an initial stock option grant to purchase up to \$111,000 of shares of our common stock in connection with appointment to the board calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
+For 2015, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
+The awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2015, provided the recipient remains a member of the board as of the vesting date.
+In addition, each director receives an initial stock option grant to purchase up to \$111,000 of shares of our common stock in connection with appointment to the board calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
 All stock options granted under the policy have an exercise price equal to the fair market value of our common stock on the date of grant in accordance with our 2010 Equity Incentive Plan.

-Our director compensation policy for 2014 also provided that each non-employee director received a restricted stock grant of \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
-The restricted stock awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2014, provided the recipient remains a member of the board as of the vesting date.
+Our director compensation policy for 2015 also provided that each non-employee director received a restricted stock grant of \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB)

+Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
+The restricted stock awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2015, provided the recipient remains a member of the board as of the vesting date.
 We also reimbursed our directors for out-of-pocket expenses incurred in connection with attending our board and committee meetings.

 Non-employee directors received cash fees in addition to the equity awards described above.
-As of the date of the 2014 annual meeting, we made no changes to the cash fees.
-For 2013 and 2014, each non-employee director received an annual retainer of \$27,500 and the chairman of our board of directors received an additional annual fee of \$12,000.
-In addition, for 2013 and 2014, the chair of each committee received an annual fee as follows:
+As of the date of the 2015 annual meeting, we made no changes to the cash fees except as set forth below.
+For 2014 and 2015, each non-employee director received an annual retainer of \$27,500 and the chairman of our board of directors received an additional annual fee of \$12,000.
+In addition, for 2014 and 2015, the chair of each committee received an annual fee as follows:

-Committee Chair Annu al Cash Fee
+Annu al Cash Fee

-Audit \$ 15,000
+\$ 15,000

-Compensation \$ 10,000
+\$ 10,000

-Governance and Nominating \$ 6,800
+\$ 6,800

+\$

-For 2013 and 2014, the annual fee for each committee member, other than the chair, were as follows:
+For 2014 and 2015, the annual fee for each committee member, other than the chair, was as follows:

-Non-Chair Committee Members Annual Cash Fee
+Non-Chair Committee Members Annu al Cash Fee

 Audit \$ 5,000

 Compensation \$ 4,000

 Governance and Nominating \$ 2,700